 As part of our ongoing commitment to safeguarding we have taken the opportunity to join the Operation Encompass scheme which is led by the Met Police.

 Operation Encompass has been designed to provide early reporting on any domestic incidents that occur outside of school and might have an impact on a child in school.

-Operation Encompass will ensure that a member of the schools safeguarding team is informed the next morning that there has been a domestic incident.
-This means that the school can ensure that the child is provided with supported if required whilst they are in school.
+Operation Encompass will ensure that a member of the school's safeguarding team is informed the morning after there has been a domestic incident.
+This means that the school can ensure that the child is provided with support, if required, whilst they are in school.